Meghan Markle and Prince Harry spotted taking public transit to royal event

 The royal newlyweds can be seen walking through the station hand in hand while surrounded by minders and security.

 “Most of you have freezing cold hands!
 We’re very sorry we’re late.
 Blame the trains!”
-Harry apologised when they turned up an hour late.
+Harry apologized when they turned up an hour late.

 The Duke and Duchess of Cambridge have also been spotted getting the train on a handful of occasions, while Meghan was lucky enough to score a ride on Queen Elizabeth’s luxurious private train.

-The Duchess of Sussex travelled overnight with the 92-year-old monarch to their first joint engagement together in Cheshire in June.
+The Duchess of Sussex traveled overnight with the 92-year-old monarch to their first joint engagement together in Cheshire in June.

 This story originally appeared in news.com.au.